-When we refer to distribution property, we mean the cash, securities and other property distributed in a reorganization event in respect of the Reference Stock or in respect of whatever securities whose value determines the closing price on a valuation date if any adjustment resulting from a reorganization event has been made in respect of a prior event.
+When we refer to distribution property, we mean the cash, securities and other property distributed in a reorganization event in respect of the Reference Stock or in respect of whatever securities whose value determines the closing price of one share of the Reference Stock on any Observation Date if any adjustment resulting from a reorganization event has been made in respect of a prior event.
 In the case of a spin-off, the distribution property also includes the Reference Stock in respect of which the distribution is made.